 Ms. Westwood's passion for issues of poverty have led her to work with incredible state and national leaders, specifically on the issue of basic needs.
-She is the current Board Chair of The Diaper Bank of Connecticut and a volunteer with the National Diaper Bank Network.
+She is the past Board Chair of The Diaper Bank of Connecticut and a former volunteer with the National Diaper Bank Network.

 Detrie M. Antunes, MS

 Ms. Antunes has been employed with Continuum of Care, Inc. since 2003 and has over 20 years of experience in Human Resources Management.
 She provides strategic consulting to Continuum’s executive management team and works to create and recruit a diverse workforce by ensuring compliance with the Connecticut Department of Labor Wage and Hour Division, in addition adhering to state and federal labor laws.
 She works to promote a healthy work environment by ensuring the organizational mission is upheld by providing effective communication throughout the agency.